anandmurugesan/home/index.md

 *Leaders and citizen participation for the environment*: Experimental evidence from communities in Eastern Europe (w/ T. Centofanti)

-*Demystifying causal inference*: ingredients of a recipe (w/ V. Dayal)
+The Impact of Network Goods on Health: Evidence from India (w/ V. Dayal and T. Rahman)

+Testing Rules, Behavior and  HIV Transmission (revising)

 [*Beliefs fostering dishonest behavior*: Combining ethnographic and experimental evidence](https://www.ceu.edu/iti/projects/BFD) (w/ team)